The Phrase YOLO, A Chicken Dinner, and the Irish Mafia: A Trip to Ireland

 We hopped on the boat to sail to the Aran Islands located just off the coast.
 Straight away we jumped on a horse carriage ride to tour the island after docking.
 The roads were a tight squeeze and lands were divided with rock walls.
 The local dogs roamed freely around the island.

 We took a gander at an abandoned ship then made our way back to town.
 Our guide asked if we wanted to be dropped off at the runes located at the highest point of the hill.
 We agreed because we didn't want to climb our way back up the hill on foot.
-Glad we did because we enjoyed to runes to ourselves while everyone else explored the town below.
+Glad we did, because we enjoyed the runes to ourselves while everyone else explored the town below.
 At the base of the runes, we spotted a tiny house where someone was running an eatery from their kitchen.
 We ordered brunch and made friends with the house cat and some local dogs waiting to get their scraps.
-We spent a few hours on the island and made our sailed our way back to Ireland.
+We spent a few hours on the island and then sailed our way back to Ireland.

 The day was not over yet, as we were to drive to Dromoland Castle.
 Pulling in was something out of a movie.
 The lands consisted of surrounding woods and a beautiful pond.
 We had arrived early so we decided to head inside to wait.
 I asked to go to the bathroom as I couldn't believe what I was seeing.
 The inside of the castle was gorgeous!
 Decked out in old furnishing and fabrics I couldn't believe my eyes.
 I later found out it cost 1k a night to stay there.
 Phew!